zinggAI/zingg/README.md

 - Reference Data Management
 - Data enrichment from external sources

-Zingg is a no-code way for BI engineers, data analysts and scientists to quickly intergate data silos and build unified views.
+Zingg is a no-code way for analytics engineers to quickly intergate data silos and build unified views.

 ## Key Zingg Concepts